Consumers look forward to Amazon Prime Day every year, which is really two days now. Amazon warehouse workers? Not so much.

 However, there could be other ways to recover damages.
 Workers may also be entitled to additional compensation if they can prove Amazon was negligent in the way they operated.
 Using the forklift example above, if Amazon did not properly train an employee before using the forklift, an injured employee could argue for compensation beyond Workers’ Compensation because of Amazon’s negligence.

-West Chester Workers’ Compensation Lawyers at Wusinich & Sweeney, LLC Fight for Warehouse Workers Who Have Been Injured on the Job
+West Chester Workers’ Compensation Lawyers at Wusinich, Sweeney & Ryan, LLC Fight for Warehouse Workers Who Have Been Injured on the Job